What are brainstorming sessions anyway?

 Why classic brainstorming doesn’t work

 With a bit of consideration we can see some reasons that brainstorming doesn’t actually work that well.
 Experiment after experiment has shown that people in brainstorming sessions produce fewer and lower quality ideas than those working alone (Furnham, 2000).

-- Group laziness, people stop applying effort to a frightening degree in certain types of group situations like brainstorming.
+People stop applying effort to a frightening degree in certain types of group situations like brainstorming.
 If other people are talking, why should you get involved, is a typical response from a group perspective.

-- Evaluation apprehension: although evaluation isn’t allowed in a traditional brainstorming session, everyone knows others are evaluating their input.
+Although evaluation isn’t allowed in a traditional brainstorming session, everyone knows others are evaluating their input.
 Imagine the intern who has an idea but it’s in contradiction with the project leaders.
 Even if he has the best idea in the room, he’ll never speak out loud either through fear or because he believes others will have already thought of and dismissed it.

-- Production blocking: while one person is talking the others have to wait.
+While one person is talking the others have to wait.
 They then forget or dismiss their ideas, which consequently never get spoken out.
 Just the format of the meeting itself or particular members monopolizing time can destroy creativity.

 So if you do have a problem and you need to come up with novel solutions, we have a severe issue.
 But wait, for many international groups, things get even worse!

 Why international brainstorming groups are even worse.